jcgonzalezb/TAE_Academy_Automation_Final_Exam/README.md

 2. The program will run first the web module and then the mobile module.
 3. The tests inside the suiteTest.xml will run and the results of the tests will be shown.

-Here is an example of the test results for the mobile module.
+Here is an example of the test results for the web module.
 ```
 ChromeDriver was started successfully.
 Dec 09, 2022 10:00:40 AM org.openqa.selenium.remote.ProtocolHandshake createSession